-In the nursing literature, bullying among nurses (also known as “lateral violence” or “horizontal violence”) is a scourge that eats away at nurses’ mental health and professional satisfaction.
-When a culture of bullying, intimidation or harassment is tolerated, nurses feel unsafe, unprotected, and vulnerable to attack by colleagues.
-A nursing administrator, manager, or executive who turns a blind eye to the existence of lateral violence in the workplace sends a signal that their silence equals complicity with such aberrant behaviour, thus a culture of fear and mistrust results.
+In nursing literature, bullying among nurses (also known as 'lateral violence' or 'horizontal violence') is a scourge that eats away at nurses’ mental health and professional satisfaction.
+When a culture of bullying, intimidation or harassment is tolerated, nurses feel unsafe, unprotected and vulnerable to attack by colleagues.
+A nursing administrator, manager or executive who turns a blind eye to the existence of lateral violence in the workplace sends a signal that their silence equals complicity with such aberrant behaviour, thus, a culture of fear and mistrust results.
 Needless to say, such an environment can lead to increased sick days, stress-related symptoms, and nurse attrition.

 Nurse leaders are in the position of setting an example for other nurses through their words and actions.
 A nurse leader who maintains positive contact with staff and encourages open communication sends a signal that the expression of one’s thoughts and opinions is welcome.
 When nurses are allowed to question processes or protocols and come forward with innovative ideas, it’s a clear message that the culture is one where everyone is valued for their intelligence and insight.

-Nurses in positions of leadership can grease the wheels of communication between nursing staff and other disciplines, setting the stage for a collaborative culture steeped in respectful multidisciplinary practice.
+Nurses in positions of leadership can grease the wheels of communication between nursing staff and other disciplines, setting the stage for a collaborative culture steeped in respectful interprofessional practice.

-While nurse leaders may not have the power to provide free childcare or lunch for staff nurses, he or she may have the ability to influence how nurses are cared for by the organisation; a workplace culture that nurtures its nurses may provide special recognition for nurses’ accomplishments, flexible work schedules, opportunities for advancement, nurse wellness initiatives, or mentoring and precepting programs focused on nurses’ success.
+While nurse leaders may not have the power to provide free childcare or lunch for staff nurses, they may have the ability to influence how nurses are cared for by the organisation.
+A workplace culture that nurtures its nurses may provide special recognition for nurses’ accomplishments, flexible work schedules, opportunities for advancement, nurse wellness initiatives, or mentoring and precepting programs focused on nurses’ success.